Relax and Unplug

 Hot Springs and Bathhouse

-At the top of many lists of things to enjoy at Tassajara is our Japanese-style bathhouse.
+At the top of many lists of things to enjoy at Tassajara is the Japanese-style bathhouse.
 Traditional design blends with a contemporary aesthetic to create a soothing and contemplative space.
 There are no private showers in individual accommodations.
 Communal bathing and sharing the hot springs is part of the Tassajara experience.
 The bathhouse is clothing-optional with gender-separated facilities including communal showers, a private tub room, steam rooms, sauna, indoor and outdoor plunges, deck space for sunning, and creek access.

 Zen Meditation and Sitting Zazen